-A redeveloped Centre will improve the general experience for users, support opportunities to enhance community feel and connectedness, and will ensure that the Centre remains environmentally sustainable.
-We previously consulted with the community to understand what was important in any redevelopment of the Centre.
+The redevelopment of Carnegie Swim Centre is an important project that will boost the local economy and provide many jobs.
+A redeveloped Centre will also improve the general experience for users, support opportunities to enhance community feel and connectedness, and will ensure that the Centre remains environmentally sustainable.
+We are planning now so that Carnegie Swim Centre can meet the needs of the growing community for years to come.

 What is Council consulting the community on?

-It is proposed the new centre will contain the following:
+The proposed design for the redevelopment will contain the following:

 - Outdoor 50m x 8m lane pool

-- Indoor warm water program pool and 25 metre learn-to-swim pool
+- Indoor warm water program pool and 25m learn-to-swim pool

 - Outdoor children’s splash pad/water play